project-trident/trident-website/hugo-site/content/information/faq.md

 A:  We were looking for a name that was unique, yet would still relate to the BSD community.
 Since Beastie (the FreeBSD mascot) is always pictured with a trident, it felt like that would be a great name.

 ## Q: Where can users go for technical support?
-A: At the moment, Project Trident will continue sharing the TrueOS community forums and Telegram channels.
-We are currently evaluating dedicated options for support channels in the future.
+A: At the moment, Project Trident uses a Telegram channel for live communnity support.
+We are currently evaluating other options for support channels in the future.

 ## Q: Can I help contribute to the project?
 A: We are always looking for developers who want to join the project.
 If you’re not a developer you can still help, as a community project we will be more reliant on contributions from the community in the form of how-to guides and other user-centric documentation and support systems.